Enabling Bash Auto-Completion for OpenShift oc CLI on Linux

 type _init_completion

-script is located in /etc/bash_completion.d/
+oc_completion script is located in /etc/bash_completion.d/:ls /etc/bash_completion.d/oc_completion

 source ~/.bashrc

-script has the appropriate permissions:sudo chmod 644 /etc/bash_completion.d/oc_completion
+oc_completion script has the appropriate permissions:sudo chmod 644 /etc/bash_completion.d/oc_completion

 Conclusion